AC power: Power factor

 The ratio of active power to apparent power in a circuit is called the power factor.
 For two systems transmitting the same amount of active power, the system with the lower power factor will have higher circulating currents due to energy that returns to the source from energy storage in the load.
 These higher currents produce higher losses and reduce overall transmission efficiency.
 A lower power factor circuit will have a higher apparent power and higher losses for the same amount of active power.
 The power factor is 1.0 when the voltage and current are in phase.
 It is zero when the current leads or lags the voltage by 90 degrees.
 When the voltage and current are 180 degrees out of phase, the power factor is negative one, and the load is feeding energy into the source (an example would be a home with solar cells on the roof that feed power into the power grid when the sun is shining).
 Power factors are usually stated as "leading" or "lagging" to show the sign of the phase angle of current with respect to voltage.
 Voltage is designated as the base to which current angle is compared, meaning that current is thought of as either "leading" or "lagging" voltage.
 Where the waveforms are purely sinusoidal, the power factor is the cosine of the phase angle ($\varphi$) between the current and voltage sinusoidal waveforms.
-Equipment data sheets and nameplates will often abbreviate power factor as "$\cos \phi$" for this reason.
+Equipment data sheets and nameplates will often abbreviate power factor as "$\cos \varphi$" for this reason.

 Example: The active power is 700 W and the phase angle between voltage and current is 45.6°.
 The power factor is cos(45.6°) = 0.700.
 The apparent power is then: 700 W / cos(45.6°) = 1000 VA.